 A second reform imposed in 2013 was to reduce the tax deductibility by gradually lowering the maximum deduction percentage.
-As a result, the highest tax rate against which the mortgage interest may be deducted is 36.93% (equal to the lowest income tax bracket) in 2023.
-No further reductions are currently planned.
+As a result, the highest tax rate against which the mortgage interest may be deducted is 37.48% in 2025.
+This is a slight increase compared to 2024 due to the introduction of an additional income tax bracket which is slightly higher than the lowest income tax bracket.
+Mortgage interest can be deducted from income in the second tax bracket in 2025.

 There are several housing-related taxes which are linked to the fiscal appraisal value ("WOZ") of the house, both imposed on the national and local level.
 Moreover, a transfer tax of 2% is due when a house is acquired for owner-occupation.
 From 2021, house buyers aged between 18 and 35 years will no longer pay any transfer tax.
-Currently, this exemption only applies to houses sold for 440,000 euros or less and can only be applied once.
-For 2023, a transfer tax of 10.4% is due upon transfer of houses which are not owner-occupied (compared to 8% in 2022).
+From.
+This exemption only applies to houses sold for 525,000 euros or less (2025) and can only be applied once.
+In 2025, a transfer tax of 8% is due upon transfer of houses which are not owner-occupied (compared to 10.4% in 2023 and 2024).